How to Care for Tableware Made Of Clay (Stoneware and Earthenware)?

 You don't have to overthink about it, but with just a little care, daily meals can be tastier and daily lives can be more enriched.

-Please enjoy your favorite pottery for many years to come.
+Please enjoy your favorite tableware for many years to come.